fulstak/rhombus-wiki/content/learn/marketplace/open-market-protocol.md

 {{< toc >}}

 It is a standardized and open format containing most of the economic interactions of an online marketplace.
-The [OMP is available as an open-source protocol](https://github.com/particl/omp-lib) on Particl's Github page and is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).
+The [OMP is available as an open-source protocol](https://github.com/rhombus/omp-lib) on Rhombus's Github page and is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).

 {{< hint info >}}
 Read **[Open Market Protocol documentation](https://kewde.gitbooks.io/protocol/content/)** for in-depth info.